HabibUrRehmanBhattii/HabibUrRehmanBhattii/README.md

 ### :man_technologist: About Me :
 - 👋 Hi, I’m @HabibUrRehmanBhattii
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning Python and advanced Css.
 - 💞️ I’m looking to collaborate on Web3.0
 - 📫 you to reach me at habiburehman29@gmail.com